arunkd13/arunkd13.github.io/content/blog/apcnf.md

 Cover Crop practice advocated by Roland Bunch.

     Maximizing the organic matter production is a key requirement for this.
-I am using cover crops like Mucuna and Sunn Hemp purely for organic matter production, although I don't have any other uses for them.
+I am using cover crops like mucuna and sunn hemp purely for organic matter production, although I don't have any other uses for them.

+    1. I need to evaluate more dual purpose crops, which produce food in addition to large amount of bio mass.
+Some crops to try, include, Canavalia (_thamattai avarai_ in Tamil) which looks to be bit more palatable than mucuna and pigeon pea (_tuvarai_ in Tamil) which is similar to sunn hemp in growing in poor soil and withstanding drought.

 7. **Farmer's own seed or local seeds**

     This is very import to make farming self reliant without any external input, but, having sufficient quantity of seed stock of the right variety needed for the season is difficult.
-There are a number of laws that purport to maintain seed quality, but actually makes it difficult for farmers to sell their own seeds even, locally, because of legal concerns.
-Seed vialbility also reduces when stored for multiple years, along with insects attacking the seeds.
-So a robust seed infrastructure is needed at the individual farmer or the local village level.
+Selling seeds on a small scale is made more difficult by a number of laws that purport to maintain seed quality.
+So the farmer needs to maintain their own robust seed bank.
+Vialbility also reduces when stored for multiple years, along with insects attacking the seeds.
+So the seeds need to be regularly replaced with freshly seeds from growing crops.

+    I have started out with buying most of my seeds from the local agricultural supply stores around Tindivanam.
+These are likely commercial varieties that might be bread to take advantage of chemical inputs.
+I haven't tried heirloom seeds yet.

-    I have been using my own seeds for Mucuna and Sunn Hemp, but doing it for the food crops like, green gram, cow pea etc. has been difficult as I end up storing the seeds incorrectly leading to insect atack.
-I need a more disciplined storage method and a way to track their age.
+    I have been able to replenish my seed bank with my own seeds for mucuna and sunn hemp, but doing it for the food crops like, green gram, cow pea etc. has been difficult as I end up storing the seeds incorrectly leading to insect atack.

-    I have been buying my seeds from the local agricultural supply stores around Tindivanam and haven't tried hierloom seeds yet.
+    Going forward,
+    1. I need a more disciplined storage method and a way to track their age.
+    2. I need to study the characterstics of different varities of the same crop to select seeds suited for my climate, soil and the style of natural farming that I perform.

 8. **Pest & disease management through botanical ingredients**

     I have not faced any significant crop loss due to pest attack, likely because, the yield is already low due to other reasons.
-Also, it is said that, the pests attack only weak crops and usually pest attack is higher, when external fertilizers either manure or artificial is added, which I do not do.
+Also, it is said that, the pests attack only weak crops and when external fertilizers, either manure or artificial, is added, weak crops crowd out the field and end up getting attacked by pests.

-    Hopefully I would be able to maintain the balance between fertility and growing healthy crops which can naturally repel insects.
+    Hopefully I would be able to maintain the balance between yield and growing hardy crops which can naturally repel insects and other diseases.

 9. **Strict NO to chemical inputs**

-    Obviously this is the easist principles to follow if you aren't constrained by needing high yields.
+    Obviously this is the easist principle to follow if you aren't constrained by needing high yields.
 In addition to saving money, chemicals like Glyphosate which is used as a weedicide, pose a risk to human health.
 Here I prefer using the [precautionary